Fellowship Faculty Mentors

 Health services research related to disability and chronic illness; psychosocial aspects of disability

-Professor of Psychiatry and Behavioral Sciences (General Psychiatry) and Preventive Medicine
+Professor of Psychiatry and Behavioral Sciences (General Psychiatry), Medical Social Sciences (Determinants of Health) and Preventive Medicine

 Dr. Jordan's work spans several areas, including quality and cost of care for persons with chronic illnesses, financing and outcomes of mental health and child welfare services, and health economics.